 Because of many things, Beaver Creek is a great place for families with children to consider.
 First of all, many other families with children live here, making Beaver Creek a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Beaver Creek has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Beaver Creek’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Beaver Creek is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Beaver Creek doesn't have a public transportation system that people use for their commute.

-The overall education level of Beaver Creek is somewhat higher than in the average US city of 21.84%: 25.99% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Beaver Creek is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.99% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Beaver Creek in 2022 was $37,437, which is upper middle income relative to Minnesota and the nation.
 This equates to an annual income of $149,748 for a family of four.